 Dr. Crater joined Associates in Dermatology in 2008 after five years of private practice in South Carolina.
 He was certified by the American Board of Dermatology in 2003, is a Fellow of the American Academy of Dermatology, and the Florida Society of Dermatology and Dermatologic Surgery.
 He has particular interest in geriatric dermatology and cutaneous surgery.

 Dr. Crater employs the full range of treatments for skin cancer in seniors.
-Treatment can range from a two minute treatment with simple cauterization and scraping away a superficial cancer, to topical medications for superficial cancers, to simple excision for deeper lesions, and referral to Mohs surgery with Dr. Vedyvas for more aggressive cancers.
+Treatment can range from a two minute treatment with simple cauterization and scraping away a superficial cancer, to topical medications for superficial cancers, to simple excision for deeper lesions.
 Dr. Crater takes into account patient age, patient preference, the size, depth and location of the tumor, and other factors when helping a patient choose a skin cancer treatment.
 Not every patient needs aggressive surgery to treat their skin cancer.

 Dr. Crater enjoys bicycling, surfing, skiing, and antique cars.
 He has three school-aged children, and his wife Dana Crater, M.D. is a pediatrician in Ft.
 Myers.
 Dr. Crater and his wife support medical missionaries in El Salvador and Mali.
 Both are active in their church on Sanibel.